 When it was released, the Apple Watch 4 was one of (if not the) best smartwatch around.

-Still, the Apple Watch 4 is one of the more expensive and popular smartwatches - so what does the smartwatch bring and is it right for you?
+Still, the Apple Watch 4 remains a popular and supported smartwatch - one which can now be updated to watchOS 7 - so what does the smartwatch bring and is it right for you?